henryrendleman/codeIgniterPlus/README.md

 </ul>

 <h3>Non-Standard Code</h3>
+<p>These items are not native Code Ignitor, Data Mapper or the Template.</p>
 <ul>
-<li>The file /site_config.php is not native Code Ignitor, Data Mapper or the Template.
-It was created to allow the site config to be setup per server and not change in the code.
+<li>The file /site_config.php It was created to allow the site config to be setup per server and not change in the code.
 You should have all server specific variables in this file.</li>
 <li>Custom Form in JS is a start for form validation.</li>
 </ul>